August 23, 2022

 Similarly to OSHA, the DOH does not directly regulate or manage dental waterline maintenance.
 However, if a patient files a complaint, the DOH will use the CDC’s checklist to evaluate the dental practice.
 Even if the patient filed a complaint that had nothing to do with dental unit water, regulatory bodies will still inspect a practice using the whole CDC checklist.

-That is why it’s essential to remember that even in states that have not openly adopted the waterline maintenance standards set by the CDC, dental practices are often still held responsible to the CDC guidelines by federal-level regulatory bodies.
+That is why it’s essential to remember that even in states that have not openly adopted the waterline maintenance standards set by the CDC, dental practices are often still held responsible to the CDC guidelines by the DOH and OSHA.

 As you may already know, depending on the severity of non-compliance, this oversight can lead to temporary dental office closure, suspension of license, or hefty fines (e.g. $10,000/day) but, in more severe cases, dental offices can be shut down or licenses can be removed.
 An unfortunate example of this is the Anaheim and Atlanta cases.